Classroom Teacher - Laptop Class

-Hi My Name is Nikki Shakeshaft and this is my 9th year at TIS.
+Hi My Name is Nikki Shakeshaft and this is my 10th year at TIS.
 I am really excited about the up and coming events at TIS during 2014.
 At the top of my list will be being involved in our 2014 school production ‘Fame’.
 Having grown up during the 1980’s this is a show that reminds me of my own pre teen years.
 You will find me in team Kaweka and in Room 21.
 I am a classroom teacher as well as the lead teacher for Mentoring of our staff.
 On Fridays you will find me in the kitchen working alongside some of our students who are talented in their culinary skills and passionate about food.
 Outside of school, yes there is an outside, I am a keen cook and love to travel.
 My husband and I are attached to travelling to the United States of America and all that is American.
 Mickey Mouse, Mustangs and the Super Bowl are on the top of my list.
 I have a very understanding husband who allows me to indulge in my passion for shoes and a Labrador named Buster who rules the roost at home.
 When thinking about why I have been teaching here so long I would have to say it is the staff, student and opportunities (for both teachers and students) that has kept me here so long.

 Mixed Materials Technology Teacher